How Often Do You Water A Plant That Is Potted In Leca? (Quick LECA Watering Guide)

 If the water is gone, that means it’s all stored in the clay balls.
 And since the roots are drinking from the moisture stored in those balls at their discretion, you can pour more in.

-Just be mindful that the roots are not totally submerged under water for extended periods of time when topping the water up.
+Just be mindful that the roots are not totally submerged underneath water for extended periods when topping up.

-This approach shouldn’t overwater the plant, since the only water the roots can access is the water absorbed by the Leca.
+This approach means you shouldn’t overwater the plant, since the only water the roots can access is the water absorbed by the Leca balls.

 However, Leca isn’t soil.
-It’s just a bunch of clay balls.
-This means it has no nutrients, something else that plants sorely need.
-Since that is the case, you have to add nutrients to the water yourself when you are using Leca.
+This means it has no organic matter or nutrients, something else that plants sorely need.
+To compensate you’ll have to add nutrients in the form or a liquid feed to the water yourself.

 While this is an added consideration compared to simply using potting compost, that doesn’t mean Leca is any less useful.
 In fact, it has many advantages over traditional growing medium!